-- o Inform the defendant about how and when to contact pre-trial services. - If the judge orders conditional release, call the victim and inform her or him of the judge's decision.
-Inform the victim of conditions of release, the existence of a no-contact or stayaway order if applicable, the defendant's next court appearance, and how to contact pretrial services and how to reach an advocate.
-Follow with an explanatory letter and copies of any conditional release or no-contact orders issued by the court. - 14.
-Work in collaboration with victims, cognizant of the principles of continuing engagement. - a.
-The principles of continuing engagement with victims of domestic violence include: - Whenever possible, minimize the victim's need to confront the offender. - When using information provided by the victim, protect her or him from retaliation. - Treat each interaction with the victim as an attempt to build collaboration over multiple interventions. - Be mindful of the complex and often dangerous implications of a victim's collaboration with interveners. - Be aware that the fundamental purpose of battering, which characterizes the majority of domestic violence criminal cases, is to control what the victim says, thinks, feels, and does.
+- 1. Work in collaboration with victims, cognizant of the principles of continuing engagement. - Communicate in the victim's preferred language and method of communication in accordance with agency policy and Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence. - b.
+Whenever possible, minimize the victim's need to confront the offender. - c.
+When using information provided by the victim, protect her or him from retaliation.

+- d.
+Treat each interaction with the victim as an attempt to build collaboration over multiple interventions. - e.
+Be mindful of the complex and often dangerous implications of a victim's collaboration with interveners. - f.
+Be aware that the fundamental purpose of battering, which characterizes the majority of domestic violence criminal cases, is to control what the victim says, thinks, feels, and does.
 Victims are rarely in a position to "tell all," although they may do so in unguarded moments.
-Take great care to not endanger victims with what they have shared about their lives. - Engage in dialogue with the victim, thereby avoiding inadvertently treating her or him as a data point. - In order to avoid unintentionally replicating or reinforcing the actions of the abuser, interveners must offer a clear alternative to messages that the victim is crazy, at fault, unbelievable, and unable to make decisions, and that the abuser is unstoppable. - b.
-Incorporate the victim's concerns regarding her or his safety and that of children into the bail evaluation. - c.
-Convey to the court the victim's wishes regarding contact with the defendant with specific information about reasons why the imposition of a no-contact order might pose a hardship. - d.
-Promptly provide a written copy by mail of the pre-trial release conditions, if conditions are ordered by the court. - e.
-If a conditional release is ordered by the court, provide the victim with contact information for the conditional release supervisor, as well as a clear written explanation of how to report violations of conditions of release. - f.
+Take great care to not endanger victims with what they have shared about their lives. - g.
+Engage in dialogue with the victim, thereby avoiding inadvertently treating her or him as a data point. - h.
+In order to avoid unintentionally replicating or reinforcing the actions of the abuser, interveners must offer a clear alternative to messages that the victim is crazy, at fault, unbelievable, and unable to make decisions, and that the abuser is unstoppable. - 2.
+Incorporate the victim's concerns regarding her or his safety and that of children into the bail evaluation. - h.
+Convey to the court the victim's wishes regarding contact with the defendant with specific information about reasons why the imposition of a no-contact order might pose a hardship. - i.
+Promptly provide a written copy by mail of the pre-trial release conditions, if conditions are ordered by the court. - J. If a conditional release is ordered by the court, provide the victim with contact information for the conditional release supervisor, as well as a clear written explanation of how to report violations of conditions of release.
+Communicate in the victim's preferred language and method of communication. - 3.
 If it appears that the suspect is a victim of ongoing abuse (battering), refer her or him to an advocate.

-Protocol 2: Conditional Release in Domestic Violence Cases
+Protocol 3: Conditional Release in Domestic Violence Cases